 A rollover is tax terminology for moving money from one retirement account to another.
 The most common rollover is rolling a 401(k) to an IRA.
 Rollovers usually happen when you leave your job and can no longer participate in the company’s plan.
 Moving money the other way, from an IRA to a 401(k) is known as a reverse rollover.

-- You are preparing to do a backdoor Roth IRA conversion: if you are thinking of doing a backdoor Roth IRA then one of the first things that you need to do is eliminate any money you have in a traditional, SIMPLE, or SEP IRA.
+- You are preparing to do a backdoor Roth IRA conversion: If you are thinking of doing a backdoor Roth IRA, then one of the first things that you need to do is eliminate any money you have in a traditional, SIMPLE, or SEP IRA.
 If you don’t then you could end up with a surprise tax bill due to the IRS Pro-rata rule when it comes to Roth conversions.
-One of the easiest ways to do this is to roll it into a 401(k) if you have a 401(k) that will accept IRA rollover contributions.
+One of the easiest ways to do this is to roll your pre-tax IRA into a 401(k) if you have a 401(k) that will accept IRA rollover contributions.